z-sulit/End-to-End-ML-Pipeline-Gradient-Boosting-SMOTE-for-Imbalanced-Data/README.md

-# Census Income Prediction Project
+# Simple Census Income Prediction Project

 ### Overview
 This project implements an end-to-end machine learning pipeline using pure Python and Scikit-Learn.
 It builds a binary classification model to predict whether an individual's income exceeds $50K/year based on census data, focusing on handling real-world data challenges like missing values and class imbalance.